The Complete Guide to Sun Allergies

 sun allergies affect 1- -15% of the U.S. population image #allergypreventions #sunallergies

-What causes sun allergies
+What do sun allergies look like?

 Possible reasons you may be experiencing sun allergies are a family history of sun allergies, certain diseases, or medications that cause increased sensitivity to sunlight.